dcleere/extractor/docs/SOLUTION_DESIGN.md

   `needs_review` items, and how often they *catch* something that was `auto_publish`.
 The second number is the one that should worry you if it ever rises.
+- **Reason-level precision**: for each `review_reason`, how often it fired on an extraction a human then judged correct.
+A high false-alarm reason costs reviewer time for nothing and should be loosened; one that never fires is dead weight.
+This is also what calibrates the recognition-confidence threshold §3 depends on.
 - **Cost and latency per document**, gated alongside quality and sliced by document type.
 A prompt change that lifts F1 a point and triples token spend is a regression.